What Makes a Rug Classroom-Grade?

 Posted by Ed Shapiro on

 Classroom rugs are designed to handle constant movement, frequent cleaning, and repeated use throughout the school year.
-Unlike residential rugs that might see occasional foot traffic in a living room or bedroom, classroom rugs face the unique challenge of accommodating 20-30 active learners every single day.
+Unlike residential rugs that might see occasional foot traffic in a living room, classroom rugs face the unique challenge of accommodating 20 to 30 active learners every single day.
+They endure everything from morning circle time and reading groups to art projects, snack spills, and the inevitable scraped chair legs during transitions.

 The difference between a standard rug and a classroom-grade rug becomes evident within the first few weeks of school.
 While a residential rug might begin showing wear patterns or losing its shape after moderate use, a truly classroom-grade product maintains its integrity month after month.